-Finding Love in the Great White North – Snowy Owl Sled Dog Tours Jereme and Caitlin’s Magically Romantic Love Story
+Finding Love in the Great White North – Snowy Owl Sled Dog Tours Jereme & Caitlin Arsenault’s Magically Romantic Love Story

 Snowy Owl Sled Dog Tours was founded by Connie and Charles Arsenault in 1983.
 Connie’s father was one of Alberta’s first park rangers.
 Growing up in parks across the province nurtured Connie’s love and respect for the outdoors.
 Connie, a true pioneer, wanted to share her passion for dog sledding and the beauty of the Canadian Rockies so she began running dog sled tours.
 Back then, Canmore was still a sleepy coal mining town.

 Today, Snowy Owl is a thriving, family-owned business operated by Connie’s son, Jereme, and his wife, Caitlin.
 The story of how they met is so much like a “Hallmark” movie we had to share it.
 Especially since Snowy Owl recently worked on a Hallmark movie!

 It was February 2016, Valentine’s Day weekend.
 Caitlin was on a trip to Canmore with a couple of girlfriends: Melanie and Betsy.
 Betsy’s parents had visited in the 1970s and it remained one of their favourite trips.
 The girls planned to spend a long weekend of snowboarding and exploring.
 A dog sled tour was at the top of their list and one of the first things they did when they arrived.